 Our Collective Experience

-Rumi’s founding team consists of three military veterans with collectively nine combat deployments to Afghanistan and a lawyer who spent two years in Kabul working for the Afghan Rural Enterprise Development Program (AREDP) and National Solidarity Program (NSP).
-All of us have lived and worked in Afghanistan.
+Rumi’s founding team consists of military veterans who all served in Afghanistan with the US Army.
 We have developed strong Afghan networks and on-the-ground understanding of how business is conducted.
 With our prior networks and in-country expertise, we have built the critical relationships, partnerships, and organizational infrastructure necessary to operate within and out of Afghanistan.
 Our competitive advantage is our ability to navigate the Afghan business landscape, which is built on trusted relationships.

 With hot, dry winds over semi-arid lands, Afghanistan’s growing region is ideal for growing saffron.
-In 2016, the International Taste and Quality Institute of Brussels awarded Afghan saffron 1st place out of 30 competing regions.
-Rumi saffron is tested in accordance with ISO (International Standards Organization) protocol 3632 and surpasses the minimum required crocin content by 24.4%.
+In 2015, 2016 and 2017, the International Taste and Quality Institute of Brussels awarded Afghan saffron 1st place out of 30 competing regions.
+Rumi saffron is tested in accordance with ISO (International Standards Organization) protocol 3632 and surpasses the highest standards for Category 1 saffron by over 25%.
 Our test results show that our farmers are producing some of the world’s best saffron.